The Intelligence Quotient

 that the vast majority of children do not do this, therefore, if you can get

-a child to so, they are already way ahead of the crowd.
+a child to do so, they are already way ahead of the crowd.

-The purpose of this programme is to give children
+The purpose of this program is to give children

 the chance to go for and achieve real skill(s) at something they choose over

 a long period of time = Educational Excellence!
 Once they have